FreGeh/fregeh.github.io/README.md

 This page lists upcoming hackathons in Europe.

-{% for hackathon in docs.data.hackathons %}
+{% for hackathon in site.data.hackathons %}
 ## {{ hackathon.name }}

 **Location:** {{ hackathon.location }}